 An operation can be used to reduce the risk of stroke for people with AF.
 The operation is called left atrial appendage occlusion and closes a pouch in the heart, called the left atrial appendage.

-The National Institute for Health and Care Excellence (NICE) in the UK has recommended that left atrial appendage occlusion can be considered as a treatment option to reduce the risk of stroke in people with AF.
+NICE in the UK has recommended that left atrial appendage occlusion can be considered as a treatment option to reduce the risk of stroke in people with AF.
 However, it does carry risks.
-It is usually reserved for people who are at high risk of stroke and who cannot take anticoagulants.
+It is therefore reserved for people who are at high risk of stroke and who cannot take anticoagulants.

 Further reading and references